 ⏲️ How to Make Tanghulu

-Tanghulu is an easy recipe, but precision is very important to the success of your hard candied fruit.
-We need to ensure the fruit is dry and the candy reaches the proper temperature before adding the fruit.
+Tanghulu is an easy recipe, but precision is very important to success of this recipe.
+We need to ensure the fruit is dry and the sugar coating reaches the proper temperature before adding the fruit.

 Step 1- Prep Your Fruit

 Wash and dry your fruit.
 Trim and slice as needed.
-I prefer to trip the tops off of strawberries.
+I prefer to trim the tops off of strawberries.

-The fruit must be dry for the candy coat to adhere properly so don't skip the drying process.
+The fruit must be dry for the sugar coating to adhere properly so don't skip the drying process.
+I like to set it on a baking rack to dry.

 Skewer the fruit, only adding as many pieces of fruit as you can dip into the pot.

 Add the sugar and water to your pot.
-Heat over medium heat until the candy thermometer reaches 275 F degrees.
+Heat over medium heat until the sugar dissolves and the thermometer reaches 275 F degrees.
 Do not stir the mixture.

 When the sugar water mixture has reached the hard crack stage, turn the temperature down slightly to prevent burning.
-Dip your fruit skewer into the candy mixture, and gently turn to coat the fruit.
+Dip your fruit skewer into the hot sugar syrup and gently turn to coat the fruit.

 👩🏻🍳 Expert Tips

-- For bright red tanghulu strawberries, you can add a few drops of red food coloring to your candy mixture before dipping in the strawberries.
+- For bright red tanghulu strawberries, you can add a few drops of red food coloring to your syrupmixture before dipping in the strawberries.

 🔪 Equipment

-While you can use any type of saucepan you will need bamboo skewers, a Silpat, and a candy thermometer.
+While you can use any type of saucepan you will need bamboo sticks, a Silpat, and a candy thermometer.

 Because of how hard cleaning up hardened sugar is (see tip above for cleaning your pan), I don't use my reusable skewers for this recipe.